jtipsn/jamnat-github.io/index.md

 mkdir my-first-repo cd my-first-repo

 ### 2.2 Create a new repository in Github
-In the Github webpage click new
 <img width="328" alt="image" src="https://github.com/user-attachments/assets/43ee4436-0591-4769-afee-7e325c561ae4" />
-Create a name for your repository and add a README and create:
+In the Github webpage click new and create a name for your repository and add a README and create:
 This will take you your repository page.

 Now, you'll clone the GitHub repository to your local machine: